-I have compiled both of them together below which makes it easier for you to scroll through and see all the deliciousness that they create in West Miami.
+I have compiled both of them together below, making it easier for you to scroll through and see all the deliciousness they create in West Miami.
 This is my go-to restaurant when it comes to Cuban comfort food.

 June 17th, 2009 – I don’t eat in at Luis Galindo Latin American nearly as much as my parents do, and yet I’ve eaten food here over a hundred times.
 All your favorite Cuban dishes are here.

 The bread served as a snack to your meal is worth getting greedy over.
 Don’t hesitate to fight everyone at your table over it.
 The palomilla steak is excellent.